kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 #### The Problem

-If you want to finetune an open-source model like Llama-2, say, on your laptop, you're faced with the challenge of hardware requirements.
-You would typically need a minimum of 60 GB VRAM to finetune the Llama-2-7b model (the smallest of the models in Llama 2 family) with 16 bit precision.
+If you want to fine-tune an open-source model like Llama-2, say, on your laptop, you're faced with the challenge of hardware requirements.
+You would typically need a minimum of 60 GB VRAM to fine-tune the Llama-2-7b model (the smallest of the models in Llama 2 family) with 16 bit precision.
 The requirement doubles to 120 GB if you use Automatic Mixed Precision (AMP), a technique that dynamically switches between 16-bit (half-precision) and 32-bit (single-precision) computations to optimize memory usage and speed.
 Below chart, borrowed from [here](https://github.com/hiyouga/LLaMA-Factory#hardware-requirement), shows *estimated* hardware requirements for different models.

 ![LoRA VRAM Comparison](/_images/llm-blog/lora-vram-comparison.png)